 Given electric scooters are a rather new technology, some people can feel a little uncertain driving them, and that’s probably why Pure created the Air Pro electric scooter – it seems made for people who otherwise wouldn’t feel confident on the vehicles.

-Pure is one of the biggest sellers of electric scooters and bikes in the UK, and this is the first scooter it’s put out under its name.
+Pure is one of the biggest sellers of electric scooters and bikes in the UK, and the Air Pro (2020) was the first scooter it put out under its name.
 Saying that, it feels like this scooter was made from lessons gained from all the big scooters that have come out so far.

 The Pure Air Pro is sturdily built – it's IP-65 rated to protect from water and dust, it’s made of sturdy materials so it rides smooth, and it can easily be folded down to make it transportable – although it’s worth saying it’s pretty heavy, so it won’t necessarily be easily portable for everyone.